makeevolution/notes/sql/sql_queries_that_actually_work.md

   AND i.TABLE_NAME = '<yourtable>';  # houd de aanhalingstekens op
   ```

-- Get the DDL that will create the table from scratch:
+- Get the DDL that will create the table from scratch to get all details of the table:
 ```
 SELECT DBMS_METADATA.GET_DDL('TABLE', 'SOMETABLE') FROM dual;
 ```